Parent information on what to do next when your baby fails a hearing screen

 Hearing loss cannot be seen.
 Without a newborn hearing screening, the average age of identifying child’s hearing loss is at about 2 ½ years of age.
 When a hearing loss is not identified until later, speech and language learning are often delayed.
 When a hearing loss is found early, families can learn how to help a child learn language and communication skills earlier.
 Newborn hearing screening can be the first step in finding out if your baby has a hearing loss.

-What if my baby’s hearing was not checked or my baby was not born at a hospital?
+What if my baby’s hearing was not screened or my baby was not born at a hospital?

-Talk to your baby’s doctor about checking your baby’s hearing as soon as possible or before they turn one month of age.
-It’s easier to test a newborn baby than a 6 month or above baby.
+Talk to your baby’s doctor/midwife about checking your baby’s hearing as soon as possible or before they turn one month of age.
+It’s easier to test a newborn baby than a 6 month baby or older.

 Can I refuse a hearing screening for my baby?

-Michigan law states that all babies born in Michigan must have their hearing screened (checked) unless it is against a family’s religious beliefs.
-Families do have the right to refuse the hearing test.
+Michigan law states that all babies born in Michigan must have their hearing screened.
+However, families do have the right to refuse the hearing test.
 It is important to note that having your baby’s hearing checked is painless and does not involve injections, x-rays or the use of blood products.
 If you have more questions about your hospital’s newborn hearing screening program, talk to your Pediatrician, the hospital’s audiologist, nurse or the Michigan EHDI program for additional details.